Technical Bulletin 11. Cathode Issues

 The white Spark Problem.

-The local over heating of the cathode, during these few seconds of warming up time, may cause very tiny fractions of cathode powder to become loose.
-These very fine dust particles, once free in the vacuum, get charged negative by the free electrons.
+If the local current density of the cathode is exceeded, it this generates also heat locally.
+The cathode has a powdered surface, and if we would look at that under a microscope it looks like a moon landscape, with craters and pieces of rubble.
+Because of this, some microscopic small parts and places emit locally more electrons that others.
+Specially when the heater is in the warming up phase, the most active spots begin to work first.
+This is the moment, any tube may possible spark.
+If at this particular moment, the amplifier already tries to pull maximum current from the tube, or exceeds it even, this full current will flow through this small spots, which initially began to work.
+It should be clear, this concentrates a lot of current on a recuded number of small places.
+This causes local over heating of those spots.
+To make things worse, these spots were the better ones, even capable of this high current.
+It is why they began working at first.
+Only, these spots will now locally over heat, which cause tiny fractions of cathode powder to become loose.
+These very fine dust particles, blasted out into the vacuum, get charged negative by the free electrons.
 Once charged, they moved away from the (negative) cathode, and want to fly to the anode.
-Before they get there, they get massively hit by all of those electrons, which equal the electric current of the whole tube.
+Before they get there, they get massively bombarded by all of those electrons, which equal the electric current of the whole tube.
 The dust particle gets white hot, and evaporates.
 This gives the white spark you can see.
-This evaporation for a very short moment fills the tube vacuum with (very few) ions, and this is the audible effect.
-In very rare, severe cases, this ionization can cause an avalanche effect, and then the whole tube lights up violently pink.
-This is called a plasma effect, and it causes the whole tube to short for as long as the flash lasts.
-OSRAM called it the Trigger Effect.
+This evaporation for a very short moment causes the audible effect.
+In very rare, severe cases, it causes an avalanche effect, and then the whole tube lights up.
+This is called a plasma effect, and it causes a short, and the fuse may blow.
+Some 100 years ago, OSRAM called it the Trigger Effect, which is a good name for it.

-Though many times, tube and amplifiers will survive the attacks of the one to the other, product quality is not defined like that.
 The nicest example I once had, was by a tube dealer in Rome, Italy, who mistakenly tested a 2A3 tube on 300B settings, with his tube tester.
 Note, 300B has 5Volt heater voltage, and 2A3 has 2.5Volt.
 Apart from that, 2A3 will test well on 300B settings.
 He had been doing so ever since, and did not notice.
 Until, one day it went wrong.
-The first tube of an expensive AVVT 2A3-Mesh pair survived, and test results were fine.
+The first tube of an very expensive AVVT 2A3-Mesh pair survived, and test results were fine.
 The second 2A3 he tested, blew up the heater wire.
 We had a lovely discussion about tube quality afterwards.
 His reasoning was, if the "good" tube can survive it, the "bad" tube has a quality issue.
 Those two tubes he said, were not the same.
 For him, one was good and the other was bad.
 He never changed his opinion, and quit the relationship for ever.

 What does it mean when we have a white spark issue?